Kwame Yeboah (soccer)

-Kwame Adzenyina Yeboah (born 2 June 1994) is an Australian former professional footballer who played as a forward.
+Kwame Adzenyina Yeboah (born 2 June 1994) is an Australian former professional soccer player who played as a forward.

-Yeboah played youth football with the Queensland Academy of Sport and Gold Coast United before making his professional debut for Brisbane Roar in 2013.
+Yeboah played youth soccer with the Queensland Academy of Sport and Gold Coast United before making his professional debut for Brisbane Roar in 2013.
 In 2014, he moved to Germany to play for Borussia Mönchengladbach II.
 Following a loan at SC Paderborn and a move to Fortuna Köln, he returned to Australia joining Western Sydney Wanderers.
-He retired from football in October 2021, becoming a professional model.
+He retired from soccer in October 2021, becoming a professional model.

 Yeboah represented Australia at under-17 and under-23 levels.

 Early life

 Yeboah was born in Yirrkala in Northern Territory, Australia to a Ghanaian father and Australian mother.
-He attended Varsity College on the Gold Coast and began playing junior football at the age of seven.
-He learned Capoeira in his younger years and often celebrated a goal in football with a back flip.
+He attended Varsity College on the Gold Coast and began playing junior soccer at the age of seven.
+He learned Capoeira in his younger years and often celebrated a goal in soccer with a back flip.
 He was offered a scholarship with the Queensland Academy of Sport in 2009 and spent several years with the team before Gold Coast United showed interest.